CubicCommunity/AvalancheIndex/about.md

 Unlisted or unrated levels will not be highlighted.

+<cr>*Level highlights may not be displayed until the profile or a comment of the creator is viewed beforehand.*</c>

 ### Developers
 ###### This mod is developed and maintained by members and collaborators of the [Avalanche](https://avalanche.cubicstudios.xyz/) team.
 - **[Cheeseworks](user:6408873)**